Scalar dark matter explanation of the excess in the Belle II $B^+\to K^+ +$ invisible measurement: Discussion

+where the square bracket term represents the one-loop SM contribution from a top quark loop.
+It can be seen the correction is small compared to the top quark contribution, $y_1 y_2^* v^2/(m_Q m_D)\sim 0.007y_2^*$ with $y_1=1$ and $m_D=m_Q=3\,\rm TeV$ as chosen below, and thus does not pose any relevant constraint.
+Moreover, the explanation of the dark matter abundance and $B^+\to K^+ +\mathrm{inv}$ is independent of the Yukawa coupling $y_2$ and thus the Higgs digluon coupling is not able to constrain the scenario.
+The contribution to Higgs diphoton decay will be suppressed similarly to the Higgs digluon coupling.
+Similarly, $Z\to b\bar b$ does not pose any meaningful constraint given our suppressed coupling to bottom quarks.
+The decay $Z\to \mathrm{inv}$ through $Z\to \phi\phi$ is absent in our case due to Bose statistics for the identical final DM states and angular momentum conservation.

-\pmb{Direct searches at the LHC}: Existing searches for pair-produced vector-like quarks at the LHC rely on their decays into top (or bottom) quarks associated with a $Z,W$ or Higgs boson.
+\pmb{Direct searches at the LHC}: Existing searches~\cite{ATLAS:2022tla,CMS:2022fck} for pair-produced vector-like quarks at the LHC rely on their decays into top (or bottom) quarks associated with a $Z,W$ or Higgs boson.
 The $\mathbb{Z}_2$ symmetry imposed on our model implies that their decays into quarks are accompanied instead by the light dark scalar.
+Arina et al.~\cite{Arina:2023msd} recently recast the CMS analysis within supersymmetry~\cite{CMS:2019zmd} to obtain bounds for dark matter models with a $t$-channel mediator~\cite{Arina:2020udz}.
+For real scalar dark matter with a fermionic mediator coupling to right-handed up quarks, the study obtained a lower bound of $1.5$ TeV on the mediator mass if the pair production is dominated by QCD which is consistent with the searches for vector-like quarks~\cite{ATLAS:2022tla,CMS:2022fck}.
+For large portal couplings, the production is dominated by $t$-channel scattering.
+For a portal coupling $\sim 5$, Ref.~\cite{Arina:2023msd} obtained a lower limit of $3.3$ TeV on the mediator mass.
 As such, the existing bounds do not apply and we leave an extraction of precise LHC bounds on these particles to a future analysis.
-Nevertheless, we expect the bounds to be worse than those obtained by recent ATLAS \cite{ATLAS:2022tla} and CMS \cite{CMS:2022fck} studies that look for pair-produced vector-like quarks decaying into a final state that contains multi jets with one b-tag, a lepton, and missing transverse momentum -- this produces a mass lower bound near 1.5~TeV.

 \pmb{The viable parameter space}: We are now in a position to discuss the viable parameter space which explains the excess in $B^+ \to K^+ + \mathrm{inv}$ and provides the correct DM relic density, while satisfying various constraints, in particular those posed by $B \to K^* + \mathrm{inv}$.
 Firstly, due to the suppression of the second terms of $C_{d\phi}^{S(P),ij}$ in \cref{eq:leftWCmatching} by SM quark masses, we neglect their contribution and focus on the analysis of the first terms.
 By decomposing the complex Yukawa couplings as $y_{q}^i \equiv |y_{q}^i| e^{- i \alpha_i}$ and $y_{d}^i \equiv |y_{d}^i| e^{- i \beta_i}$, with $\alpha_i$ and $\beta_i$ being the associated CP phases, the absolute values of the three relevant WCs become,